 The students came up with many ideas for inventions.
 They examined and prioritized them, until only a few ideas left in each classroom.

 Over two intensive days, and after the teams were formulated for each idea, the students built models for their inventions accompanied by presentations.

 Just before the end of the course, the students presented their ideas briefly in the style of the "elevator pitch".

-The young people entrepreneurs of the "Bechor Levi" school in Rehovot, who chose an entrepreneurship course, learn two hours a week about the entrepreneur's skills, identify opportunities, raise ideas for projects and initiate by themselves.
+The young entrepreneurs of the Bechor Levi School in Rehovot, who choose an entrepreneurship course, learn two hours a week about the entrepreneur's skills, identify opportunities, raise ideas for projects and initiate by themselves.

 As future entrepreneurs, the students understand the importance of creative thinking and teamwork, and in one of the sessions, led by teacher Mali Cohen, they participated in an activity that combined these two skills.

-The two sixth graders, who are about to finish their studies this year at Rivka Guber School in Moshav Nehora, decided together with their parents, the principal and the educators to leave their mark on the school.
+The two sixth graders, who are about to finish their studies this year at the Rivka Guber School in Moshav Nehora, decided together with their parents, the principal and the educators to leave their mark on the school.